 A bit about me

-I have always had an interest in people (some call me nosy) and this, combined with my own powerful experience of therapy as a young adult, inspired me to train to be a therapist.
+I've always had an interest in people (some call me nosy) and this, combined with my own powerful experience of therapy as a young adult, inspired me to train to be a therapist.

 I practice using an integrative approach which is more simple than it might sound.
 It basically means that I integrate various tools from different approaches to therapy.
 In case you're interested, these are largely Transactional Analysis, Person-Centred and creative approaches (if these terms mean nothing to you, don't worry, they don't need to.
 If you'd like to know, I'd suggest a quick Google!).

 In September 2016, I commenced my training at the Northern Guild (Newcastle upon Tyne).
 I began clinical work in February 2017.
+I'm a qualified and registered Psychotherapeutic Counsellor (UKCP registration number: 2011174934).

 Before I became a therapist, I worked in communications and marketing for a school and more recently, a company that coaches parents.